Hello everyone, thanks for coming today! Ready to learn Google Compute Engine?

 Google Kubernetes Engine

-Google Kubernetes Engine (GKE) is GCP's hosted and fully-managed Kubernetes offering.
+Google Kubernetes Engine (GKE) is Google Cloud's hosted and fully-managed Kubernetes offering.
 There are several codelabs available to help you start with GKE.
 Here's a good one to start with :

 - Google Kubernetes Engine codelab - https://codelabs.developers.google.com/codelabs/cloud-gke-workshop-v2